What was your experience in the world of HR in 2020?

 - We can do it.
 Many organizations had two-year-long remote work plans that had to come together in less than two weeks.
 What was thought to be impossible managed to happen and organizations moved on.
 We should have confidence that we can make change in our organizations despite the situation.

 - Start with Purpose and Passion.
 Everything will follow.
 With WorkTango, at the height of the pandemic, we focused on our Passion to improve (work) lives first.
 We didn’t get rid of staff.
 We turned salespeople into educators for our community.
 We offered our platform free for non-profits and healthcare organizations to understand sentiment around the changes sparked by COVID.
 We invested more in Health & Wellness and Diversity, Equity & Inclusion to support our customers.
 With the north-star of our Passion Statement to guide us, we still had a growth year… and if we never waver from it, we can get through anything.

 - Our duty extends beyond our organization.
 With the amplified social injustices this past year, we have a duty to support the fight against racism in all forms.
 Our goals as business leaders, HR leaders, or any leader is to create this experience for employees where they can be 1000% them.
 We need to support employees in ways we never have before; after all, 2020 is unlike any year we’ve had before.

 A lot of the reflection above comes from the community I have the pleasure of surrounding myself with.
 I am super grateful for:

 - My family & friends – for supporting me personally and the WorkTango journey when success looked bleak.

 - My WorkTango team – you changed your roles every day to support customers needing our platform and support.
 You educated and supported the community to help navigate through change.
-You lived all our virtues.
+You lived all our values.

 - Our customers – for inspiring us to be better and being patient with our deliverables as we navigated uncharted waters